databricks-industry-solutions/hls-payer-mrf-sparkstreaming/README.md

 ## Use Case

 Radiology examination protocols and labeling are a time consuming administrative process for clinicians today.
 This repo explores fine tining an LLM on Databricks to automate label generation from clinical notes.
+More details around this use case can be found [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8861685/)

 ## Running the Solution